Société à responsabilité limitée: Tax Status

 If a SARL pays personal income tax, only its shareholders are taxed, not the SARL itself, which ensures fiscal transparency.
-Each shareholder declares his or her share of profits, even if not distributed.
+Each shareholder declares their share of profits, even if not distributed.
 No additional tax is due when profits are later distributed.

 SARLs are subject to VAT if they engage in genuine economic activity (excluding purely financial holding companies).

 Social Security

 Social security may apply to SARL managers under two systems: